FinleyCooper/plane-tickets/docs/DocumentedDesign.md

 ```
 The lambda function is used to unpack the values on the current row (the axis kwarg determines this) and the seats are returned.

+This goes into a dictionary comprehension shown below to covert the Pandas Series into a dictionary using the toJSON method on the seats.
 ```python
     return {
             seat._id: seat.toJSON() for seat in seats
         }, 200
 ```
-A dictionary comprehension shown above coverts the Pandas Series into a dictionary using the toJSON method on the seats.